Financial Management Service, Fiscal Service, Treasury.

 Pursuant to the Paperwork Reduction Act of 1995, (44 U.S.C.
 3506(c)(2)(A)), the Financial Management Service solicits comments on the collection of information described below.

 Title: Trace Request for Electronic Funds Transfer Payment.

 OMB Number: 1510-0045.

-Abstract: These forms are used to notify the financial organization that a customer (beneficiary) has claimed non-receipt of credit for a payment.
-The forms are designed to help the financial organization locate any problems and to keep the customer (beneficary) informed of any action taken.
+Abstract: This form is used to modify the financial organization that a customer (beneficiary) has claimed non-receipt of credit for a payment.
+The form is designed to help the financial organization locate any problem and to keep the customer (beneficiary) informed of any action taken.

 Current Actions: Extension of currently approved collection.

 Estimated Number of Respondents: 138,427.

 Comments: Comments submitted in response to this notice will be Start Printed Page 78566summarized and/or included in the request for Office of Management and Budget approval.
 All comments will become a matter of public record.
 Comments are invited on: (a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimate of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden of the collection of information on respondents, including through the use of automated collection techniques or other forms of information technology; and (e) estimates of capital or start-up costs and costs of operation, maintenance and purchase of services to provide information.Start Signature